We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Neurodegenerative conditions

-One 2017 systematic review found that CBD’s anti-inflammatory and antioxidant properties may have application for managing certain neurodegenerative conditions, including:
+One 2019 review found that CBD’s anti-inflammatory and antioxidant properties may have applications for managing certain neurodegenerative conditions, including:

 However, the review concludes that further research is necessary as the quality of evidence is not yet substantial to confirm the benefits of CBD for neurodegenerative conditions.